Common Questions

 What types of financial aid are available?

 The primary component of a student's financial aid package is the Muhlenberg College Grant, which does not need to be paid back and is renewable for four years based on academic progress and family financial circumstances.
 In addition, the Stafford Loan, Perkins Loan, Pell Grant, and Supplemental Educational Opportunity Grant are all available based on family need.
-Entering freshmen are eligible for Merit Scholarships in amounts ranging up to $18,000 per year.
-In addition, the three honors programs each carry $4,000 annual awards, and performing and fine arts talent grants are awarded on the basis of an audition or submitted portfolio.
-Read the Real Deal on Financial Aid.
-And get more details about our grants and awards on our Merit Scholarship page.
+Entering first-year students are eligible for Merit Scholarships in amounts ranging up to $30,000 per year.
+In addition, the four honors programs each carry $5,000 annual awards, and performing and fine arts talent grants are awarded on the basis of an audition or submitted portfolio.
+Get more details about our grants and awards on our Merit Scholarship page.

 What kinds of tests are required for admission?

-If you submit test scores, we ask for the SAT-I or ACT.
-Since 1996, Muhlenberg has offered prospective freshmen the option of not submitting their SAT or ACT scores, and approximately 10-15% of our applicant pool takes advantage of this option each year.
-We also honor AP credit.
-One final note, if you’re applying for an academic partnership or wish to be considered for the Henry Melchior Muhlenberg Scholarships or Honors Programs, you must submit test scores.
+If you submit test scores, we ask for the SAT or ACT.
+Since 1996, Muhlenberg has offered prospective first-year students the option of not submitting their SAT or ACT scores.
+We also honor AP and IB credit.
+One final note, if you’re applying for an academic partnership program, you must submit test scores.

 Are interviews required?